 Gorilla Suit Productions was founded in 2000 by Gary Hertz, who brings more than 25 years experience in international marketing to one of the most unique full-service creative groups in the entertainment industry.

 Gary began his career in 1981 as National Director of Promotion & Publicity at New Line Cinema.
 Over the next 8 years, he created campaigns for the first three NIGHTMARE ON ELM STREET films, the original HAIRSPRAY and more (that's him doing the ADR dialogue line "You don't need a stretcher up there.
 You need a mop." in the original ELM STREET).
-He became further involved in independent film in the late '80s, including ghostwriting the screenplay for an inexplicably popular action/adventure B-movie that still haunts him to this day on late night cable.
+He became further involved in independent film in the late '80s, including ghostwriting the screenplay for an inexplicably popular action/adventure B-movie that haunts him to this day on late night cable.

 Gary joined Arista Records in 1990.
 As Senior Director of Creative Services, he produced national campaigns for some of the biggest hits of the decade, including albums by Santana, Whitney Houston, Puff Daddy, Alan Jackson, Annie Lennox, TLC, Notorious B.I.G., Sarah McLachlan and Flaco Jimenez.
 During one memorable meeting in 1998, legendary